jedaademola/angularpouchdb/README.md

 DEPTH FIRST TREE TRAVERSAL
 ----------------------------------
-DEPTH FIRST TREE TRAVERSAL
-Discuss an algorithm to traverse a tree, depth first.

 Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
 One starts at the root (selecting some arbitrary node as the root in the case of a graph) and explores as far as possible along each branch before backtracking.